Table of Contents Show

 - Size of the building: Do you want to live in a high-rise building?
 On the other hand, is the townhouse living more your style?
 Perhaps brownstones charm you.

 - The number of bedrooms: This is an essential question to answer.
 Remember, a seller may claim it is a two-bedroom apartment.
-Still, there are legal definitions based on minimum square footage, along with at least one window that opens to the street, yard, garden, or court on the same lot, and a heating/cooling element.
-There must also be two means to exit (windows count, along with doors).
+Still, there are legal definitions based on minimum square footage, along with at least one window that opens to the street, yard, garden, or court on the same lot and a heating/cooling element.
+There must also be two means to exit (windows count and doors).

 This is where things get exciting and potentially complicated.
 You may only need 800 square feet to live comfortably, but you want 2,000 square feet to live very comfortably.
 Excluding these considerations, we compile a list of wants to consider.

 - Door attendant: You may think this is indispensable, but we put this in the want category.